pomonam/Self-Tuning-Networks/README.md

         x = self.layers[2](x, h_net)
         return x
 ```
-2. To tune data augmentation parameters, define your own dataset class.
+2. To tune data augmentation parameters, define your dataset class.
 See more examples in `/data`.
-If you wish to not tune data augmentation parameters, you can simply define a class with these methods:
+If you wish not to tune data augmentation parameters, you can define a class with these methods:
 ```
 class StnMNIST(datasets.MNIST):
     def __init__(self, *args, **kwargs):